edhendoschem/UoL_Photonics/readme.md

 ##Introduction

 There are three folders, and the files are separated by programming language.
-The folders usually contain the source code only but sometimes the windows executable file is included
+The folders usually contain the source code only but sometimes the compiled windows executable file is included in a folder called 'executable'.